-3. Attachment I: Amendments on the crime of aggression
+3. Annex I: Amendments on the crime of aggression

-15. As requested by the Chair, the discussions focused on the outstanding issues contained in draft article 15 bis.
-Some delegations used the opportunity to reiterate their support for the definition of the crime of aggression contained in draft article 8 bis, recalling the delicate compromise achieved over many years through a deliberative and transparent process that was open to States Parties and non-States Parties on an equal footing.

-16. With respect to the definition of aggression contained in draft article 8 bis.
+- 15. As requested by the Chair, the discussions focused on the outstanding issues contained in draft article 15 bis.
+Some delegations used the opportunity to reiterate their support for the definition of the crime of aggression contained in draft article 8 bis, recalling the delicate compromise achieved over many years through a deliberative and transparent process that was open to States Parties and non-States Parties on an equal footing. - 16.
+With respect to the definition of aggression contained in draft article 8 bis.
 The suggestion was made to adopt an understanding clarifying that efforts to prevent war crimes, crimes against humanity or genocide were not "manifest" violations of the Charter of the United Nations.
 However, another view was expressed that the threshold of a manifest violation contained in draft article 8 bis should be deleted, since any act of aggression manifestly violated the Charter.
 Furthermore, a view was expressed that the definition on aggression would not reflect customary international law and that this should be recognized in the understandings.
 Only the most serious forms of illegal use of force constituted aggression.
+The definition might need to be revisited in case of a future review of the amendments on aggression.